ANCPLabOldenburg/megqc_documentation/tutorial/calc_cli.md

 get-megqc-config --target_directory /path/to/your/target/directory
 ```

-Then you can open your copy of `settings.ini` and adjust the settings.
-Once your settings file is customized, you can run MEGqc including the option --config and the path to your customized settings file.
+Now you can open your copy of `settings.ini` and adjust them.
+Once you are done, you can run MEGqc including the option --config and the path to your customized `settings.ini`.
 Make sure to include _"settings.ini"_ in the command line:

 ```bash
 run-megqc --inputdata </path/to/your/dataset/> --subs 009 --config /path/to/your/setting.ini
 ```

-### Already used config files?
+### Already used settings files?
 If you have already processed the dataset, MEGqc will be able to find the already used config file(s) and will prompt you if `Do you want to use any of them again?`.
 A **numbered list** of paths to previous config file will be displayed in ther terminal.
 Then it will ask you to `Enter the number of the config file you want to use, or press Enter to use the default one`.
 Enter the corresponding **number** of the config file path you want to reuse.